NYPL/engineering-general/standards/technical-approach.md

 ### TADs that follow the above guidelines

-- [Reservoir Design System - Header App AWS Deployment](https://docs.google.com/document/d/1k8tAuQ6OEk23CsGE2p0uqWFmMBRF4Sp8K2r9YRyMkvU/edit#heading=h.kutc298lyner): This document describes the problem and architectural summary in detail without going over the recommended 10 page limit.
+- [Reservoir Design System — Header App AWS Deployment](https://docs.google.com/document/d/1k8tAuQ6OEk23CsGE2p0uqWFmMBRF4Sp8K2r9YRyMkvU/edit#heading=h.kutc298lyner): This document describes the problem and architectural summary in detail without going over the recommended 10 page limit.
 Each approach includes pros and cons that are grounded in fact and the final recommendation follows technical best practices for maintainability.

+- [DAM — Virtual Reading Room, Phase 1A ](https://docs.google.com/document/d/1c9f2lxb8-ANWdMxcLIej_bN87muSfP7WkLs7zS3BWOc/edit#heading=h.kutc298lyner): 7 pages long and explains a complex new system very clearly

+- [LSP — Research Catalog My Account](https://docs.google.com/document/d/12Tcr4b9z-_icH5COr_pWUtUBFFBWo2mOH2T65_zF0tQ/edit#heading=h.kutc298lyner): Clearly defines the problem and why the current solution is bad, and also breaks the suggested approach into two implementation phases to build out the feature incrementally.

+- [Digital Research Books — Adding New Relic Instrumentation](https://docs.google.com/document/d/1mklgUj2rQyh8vpjBDw44aeVFX1-_v92KEeaPDmnqCOc/edit#heading=h.k9mn1t9nmu98): This is a good example of a TAD being used as an architecture and planning document.
+A TAD doesn't always need to weigh different options; it can be used to clarify the team's understanding of a new architectural pattern or third-party library.

 ### TADs with opportunities for improvement

-- [OE Hybrid Mobile TAD](https://docs.google.com/document/d/1OP9vD78IxtP-S3LVwUvFFx-ZHtw8J20MqCUbgwu1GPs/edit#heading=h.kutc298lyner): This document is too long (28 pages) and should have been split up into _multiple_ TADs.
+- [Open eBooks — Hybrid Mobile TAD](https://docs.google.com/document/d/1OP9vD78IxtP-S3LVwUvFFx-ZHtw8J20MqCUbgwu1GPs/edit#heading=h.kutc298lyner): This document is too long (28 pages) and should have been split up into _multiple_ TADs.

-- [Digital Research Books - Expose TOC for Single-Resource PDFs](https://docs.google.com/document/d/1k3RaT24glGBv9cccw2aqiYNSnFgB4SwZxiiNlogSUNM/edit#heading=h.kutc298lyner): This TAD is good, but it sat around for 6 months before implementation started.
+- [Digital Research Books — Expose TOC for Single-Resource PDFs](https://docs.google.com/document/d/1k3RaT24glGBv9cccw2aqiYNSnFgB4SwZxiiNlogSUNM/edit#heading=h.kutc298lyner): This TAD is good, but it sat around for 6 months before implementation started.
 By the time we started implementing, we realized that we needed to re-think the technical approach and provide a new recommendation.
 This new approach should be documented in a changelog at the bottom of the document.

 ## Resources